cazyw/spotify-playlist-backup/README.md

 # Status

 The project is finished as is, however the following features might be added in future:
-* logout and better handling of token expiry
+* logout and better handling of token expiry (currently can log out by selecting "not you?" in the permission page)
 * smoother display
 * sorting/ordering of lists
 * refactor code so cleaner